RockefellerArchiveCenter/docs-build/README.md

 # docs-build

 A Python script which retrieves updates for documentation repositories and themes, and builds internal and external-facing sites.
 It can be set to run at a specified time (for example on a nightly basis) using cron.
+Requires a theme repository (see [docs-theme](https://github.com/RockefellerArchiveCenter/docs-theme) for an example) and at least one documentation repository (see [processing_manual](https://github.com/RockefellerArchiveCenter/processing_manual))

 ## Install